-According to Article 87(1) IPA, in force since January 2020, safe countries of origin are:
+According to Article 92 of Asylum Code, safe countries of origin are:

 - Those included in the common list of safe countries of origin by the Council of the EU; and